shamim-hussain/egt_pytorch/README.md

 `model_name`: Serves as an identifier for the model, also specifies default path of the model directory, weight files etc.

 `save_path`: The training process will create a model directory containing the logs, checkpoints, configs, model summary and predictions/evaluations.
-By default it creates a folder at *models/<dataset_name>/<model_name>* but it can be changed via this config.
+By default it creates a folder at *models/<dataset_name>* but it can be changed via this config.

 `cache_dir`: During first time of training/evaluation the data will be cached.
 Default path is *cache_data/<dataset_name>/<positional_encoding>*.
 But it can be changed via this config.

 `distributed`: In a multi-gpu setting you can set it to True, for distributed training.
+Note that, the batch size should also be adjusted accordingly.

 `batch_size`: Batch size.
 In case of distributed training it is the local batch size.
 So, the total batch size = batch_size x number of available gpus.